SaifulJnU/Decentralized_Forensic_Image_Storage/README.md

 What is forensic image?

-A digital forensic image (forensic copy) is a bit-by-bit, sector-by-sector direct copy of a physical storage device, including all files, folders and unallocated, free and slack space.
+Answer: A digital forensic image (forensic copy) is a bit-by-bit, sector-by-sector direct copy of a physical storage device, including all files, folders and unallocated, free and slack space.